 Ship in a bottle, a popular nautical gift during bygone maritime eras and even in contemporary times, is a unique concept of putting a model ship in a glass bottle.
 Well-crafted memorabilia, the idea of the ship in bottle served as a poignant reminder of the magnificence of both – the vessels and the maritime domain.

-Various historical anecdotes recount different theories to the ship in a bottle paradigm.
-Certain tales talk about the seafarers’ desire to whittle their free time through these minutely constructed figurines while many assign these uniquely filled bottles to yet another sleight of hand technical manoeuvre.
+Various historical anecdotes recount different theories of the ship in a-bottle paradigm.
+Sure tales talk about the seafarers’ desire to whittle their free time through these minutely constructed figurines.
+At the same time, many assign these uniquely filled bottles to yet another sleight of hand technical manoeuvre.

-Ship in a Bottle: Constructional Era and Methodology
+Constructional Era and Methodology

 How to Make Ship in a Bottle: A Glimpse

-Apart from the bottle sizing, there are several other important elements too that need to be considered while constructing ships in bottles.
-Typical items finding their way into a ship in a bottle kit thus would be – the right kind of glass bottle, pigments to depict textures of the sea, small blocks of timber and cables and gum to solder the whole structure wherever necessary.
+Apart from the bottle sizing, several other important elements also need to be considered while constructing ships in bottles.
+Typical items finding their way into a ship in a bottle kit thus would be – the right kind of glass bottle ( can be a transparent plastic bottle or even a soft drink container), pigments to depict textures of the sea, small blocks of timber, toothpicks, bamboo skewer and cables and glue to solder the whole structure wherever necessary.

 Watch the Video of Making a Ship in a Bottle

 One of the finest ship-in-a-bottle kits available in the market, it makes a perfect nautical gift for all ages, beginners and experts alike.

 A mini replica of the original General George Washington’s schooner, this was the first ship to be commissioned by the Continental Army in 1775.
 With this, Washington began the fight against the British Navy.